briandipalma/flux-for-components/README.md

 might not even be visible we had to consider the possibility of needing those custom `shouldComponentUpdate` methods.

-While all of the above concerns are highly tractable, it would have been preferable if we didn't need to worry about them at all.
+While the above concerns are tractable, using instances instead of singletons allowed us not to worry about them.

+## Implementing the changes